-In the early morning of Dec.
-20, 1989, Company C, 3rd Battalion, 73rd Armor Regiment, air-dropped 10 M551A1 Sheridan tanks to the east of the Tocuman-Torrijos Airport in Panama as part of Operation Just Cause.
-The light tanks of this unique division-organic tank battalion were equipped with a 152mm main gun, 7.62mm coax and the commander's .50-caliber pintle-mounted machinegun.

-Of the 10 vehicles dropped into Panama, eight were made operational and organized in sections belonging to each of the three PIRs, with one section establishing a blocking position at the airport's entrance.12 Soldiers from 1st Battalion, 504th Infantry Regiment made direct contact with the Panamanian Defense Force (PDF) when they were ambushed by a machinegun position while clearing an obstacle not far from the drop zone.
-The lead tank commander immediately opened fire with his .50-caliber machinegun, and his wingman, upon acquiring the enemy location, fired a single 152mm high-explosive (HE) round, causing the side of the building occupied by the enemy to collapse.
+In the early morning of 20 December 1989, C Company, 3rd Battalion, 73rd Armor Regiment, air-dropped 10 M551A1 Sheridan tanks to the east of the Tocuman-Torrijos Airport in Panama as part of Operation Just Cause.
+The light tanks of this unique division-organic tank battalion were equipped with a 152mm main gun, 7.62mm coax, and the commander's .50 caliber pintle-mounted machine gun.
+Of the 10 vehicles dropped into Panama, eight were made operational and organized in sections to each of three parachute infantry battalions present, with one section establishing a blocking position at the entrance of the airport.
+Soldiers from the 1st Battalion, 504th Infantry Regiment made direct contact with the Panamanian Defense Force (PDF) when they were ambushed by a machine-gun position while clearing an obstacle not far from the drop zone.
+The lead tank commander immediately opened fire with his .50 caliber machine gun, and his wingman, upon acquiring the enemy location, fired a single 152mm high explosive (HE) round, causing the side of the building occupied by the enemy to collapse.
 Enemy fire ceased, and the infantry battalion reduced the obstacle and continued.

-Later on the same route, Sheridans and infantry encountered another obstacle consisting of an apparent vehicleborn improvised-explosive device.
+Later on the same route, Sheridans and infantry encountered another obstacle consisting of an apparent vehicle-born improvised explosive device.
 The obstacle was reduced by firing a single 152mm HE round.
 When the smoke cleared, the tanks pushed the wrecked vehicles aside, and the route was open.13

 Elsewhere, Sheridans were being put to work on the offensive against the PDF's Commandancia complex and airborne and ranger training base.
 In the former, Sheridans used their main cannon to knock down walls and open areas for dismounted maneuver.
 They fired HE rounds into buildings as preparatory fires prior to the infantry entering and clearing.
-The HE rounds killed occupants and drove the enemy into a state of confusion and discord before being swept away by the precise urban maneuver of the paratroopers.
+The HE rounds killed occupants and drove the enemy into a state of confusion and discord before being swept away by the precise urban maneuver of the Paratroopers.
+In the latter, the company commander of the armor-infantry team took his position at the deck of one of his attached Sheridans and manned the dismount telephone to coordinate direct fires, putting tanks to good use while preventing fratricide.
+In contrast to prior infantry-armor operations, the Paratroop commanders knew the capabilities of their permanent armor